 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Ironnet, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of June 21, 2022 - (NYSE: IRNT)

-NEW YORK, April 27, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Ironnet, Inc.
+NEW YORK, May 4, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Ironnet, Inc..

 Shareholders who purchased shares of IRNT during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.